tracyliang18/tracyliang18.github.io.bak/all/os/_posts/2013-05-30-the-nature-of-code.md

 ---
-layout:post
+layout: post
-title :the nature of code learning
+title: the nature of code learning
 ---

 ###The nature of code###